dyaghas/obsidian-vault/Java_vault/basics/Object.md

 #basics

-It is an instance of a [[Class]].
+It is an instance of a [class](Class).

-Example: you can consider a blue car with four doors to be an object of the [[Class]] Car.
+Example: you can consider a blue car with four doors to be an object of the [class](Class) Car.
 It is part of a bigger group but has it's own characteristics, it is individual.

 ```java
 Student s = new Student();